 They are trying to build a business online, so they should be using quality equipment.

-If they’re still using their ratty old laptop from college, a Macbook Pro will be a gift that shows them you believe in them and support their business (for more ideas, check out this list of best laptops for digital nomads).
+If they’re still using their ratty old laptop from college, the new Macbook Air M1 will be a gift that shows them you believe in them and support their business (for more ideas, check out this list of best laptops for digital nomads).

 #12.)
 Travel-Themed Hard Shell Cover for Laptop